stsyg/terraform-azurerm-cdn/README.md

 # Deployment of Azure CDN

 No Azure Front Door deployment.
+Just Azure CDN.

 The following resources will be created:
 - Azure CDN